AGB - Austrian Hotel Contract Conditions (PDF, 41KB)

 b) A reduced price

-shall be charged for the provision of additional beds or cribs.
+is charged for the provision of additional beds or cots.

 (3) The prices quoted must be inclusive prices.